HMS-Core/hms-identity-demo/README.md

 ## Introduction

-The demo implements the HUAWEI Identity API to obtain the user address interface, and assembles and returns the selected address information to the interface.
+The demo implements the Identity Kit API to obtain the user address interface, and assembles and returns the selected address information to the interface.

 ## Environment requirement